Paika rebellion memorial to inspire future generations: Prez

 Describing Odisha as a "land of peace-loving people", the President said Paikas, who were engaged in agricultural practices, rebelled against the British when the colonial rulers tried to grab their lands.
 "After revolutionary Jayee Rajguru sacrificed his life fighting against the evil designs of the British, they thought the opposition from locals had ended.
 But, a more vigorous rebellion under Buxi Jagabandhu Bidyadhar ensued," he said.

-Patnaik insisted that Paika rebellion be recognized as India's first war of Independence against the British as it occurred much before the Sepoy Mutiny of 1857.
-He also drew the President's attention to the long- pending demand of Odisha for introduction of an express train named after Buxi Jagabandhu.
+Patnaik insisted that Paika rebellion be recognised as India's first war of Independence against the British as it occurred much before the Sepoy Mutiny of 1857.
+He also drew the President's attention to the long- pending demand of Odisha for the introduction of an express train named after Buxi Jagabandhu.

 "Because of the patriotism, valour and struggle of the Paikas, Odisha remained unconquered till 1803," the chief minister stated.
 Pradhan, the Union Minister for Petroleum and Natural Gas, said the Paika rebellion continued to inspire people across the country to this day.

 The Odisha government has provided land free of cost for constructing the memorial, while the Centre had earlier released a postage stamp to mark 200 years of the rebellion.
-PTI AAM SKN RMS RMS.
+PTI AAM SKN ACD RMS ACD NN NN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)